Azure/data-api-builder/docs/authentication.md

 ## Roles Selection

-Once a request has been authenticated via any of the available mechanisms, the roles defined in the claims will be used to determine how permission rules will be applied to [authorize](./authorization.md) the request.
+Once a request has been authenticated via any of the available mechanisms, the roles defined in the claims will be used to help determine how permission rules will be applied to [authorize](./authorization.md) the request.

-## Anonymous Request
+## Anonymous Requests

-Request can also be made without being authenticated.
+Requests can also be made without being authenticated.
 In such case the request will be automatically assigned to the `anonymous` system role so that it can be properly [authorized](./authorization.md).